Scalingo/documentation/_posts/languages/php/2000-01-01-php-basic-auth.md

 ## Introduction

 Our PHP deployment stack is using Nginx and PHP-fpm to answer your application request.
-If you want to setup basic auth in front of your app, there are two ways to do it.
+If you want to setup basic auth in front of your app or a part of your app, there are two ways to do it.

 Either you implement this in your application, here is an [example with Symfony2](http://symfony.com/doc/current/book/security.html), or you have to configure the authentication before your application reaches the PHP code.